Carl Blumenreuter

 Carl Blumenreuter (16 November 1881 – 11 July 1969) was a German chemist and politician during the Nazi era.
 He served as SS Chief Pharmacist for the Nazi Party (NSDAP).

 Blumenreuter studied the Nahrungsmittelchemie.
 He received special training in World War I for gas warfare at the Kaiser Wilhelm Institute for physical chemistry and electrochemistry in Berlin.
-In 1935 he joined the paramilitary combat organization of the Nazi party, the SA, and in 1937 the Nazi party.
+In 1935 he joined the paramilitary organization of the Nazi Party, the Sturmabteilung (SA), and in 1937 the Nazi Party.

-In 1936, he was in the Sanitätsabteilung of the SS death's head associations and built up the Sanitätsversorgung.
+In 1936, he was in the Sanitätsabteilung of the SS-Totenkopfverbände (SS-TV) and built up the Sanitätsversorgung.
 In 1937, he was head of the chemical pharmacological service of the SS Sanitätsamtes.
 Most recently, he was promoted to SS-Gruppenführer.
 In August 1943, the department was placed under the Reich physician SS and he received the title of Sanitätszeugmeister.
 This agency supplied the concentration camps with poisons.
-After the second world war he was interned; He was released but already in 1946 from the Neuengamme camp again.
+After World War II in Europe ended, he was interned.
+Blumenreuter was released but already in 1946 from the Neuengamme camp again.
 He then lived in Grömitz in Holstein and afterwards led a hospital pharmacy.